 The growing need for broadband communications will be addressed by, amongst others, non-Geostationary satellite systems operating in the Ka-band.
 Terminals described as Earth Stations mounted on Mobile Platforms (ESOMPs) will be an integral part of the NGSO satellite systems.
-ESOMPs will be deployed to provide telecommunications services to ships, trains and other vehicles.
+ESOMPs will be deployed to provide telecommunications services to ships, aircrafts, trains and other vehicles.
 ESOMPs are currently deployed with C-, Ku- and Ka-band GSO satellite networks and Ka-band NGSO satellite systems.
 The deployments of Ka-band GSO networks and NGSO systems are relatively recent, however they demonstrate that operators concerned expect there to be a significant demand for broadband applications, for which ESOMPs will be used.
 It is also noted that ESOMPs operating to NGSO systems are being deployed within Europe to meet the demand for such applications.

-The advances in satellite earth station antenna technology have contributed to the rapid deployment of ESOMPs in the FSS.
+The advances in satellite earth station antenna technology have contributed to the rapid deployment of ESOMPs in the FSS bands.
 Over the years, stabilised antennas capable of maintaining a high degree of pointing accuracy while on moving platforms have been perfected, and such developments, which also allow for maintaining very stable pointing characteristics, enabled ESOMPs to comply with the interference requirements.
 These have led to the deployment of ESOMPs within the same interference environment as fixed terminals, while complying with same regulatory constraints as those for typical uncoordinated FSS earth stations.

-The ITU Reports ITU-R S.2223 [3] and ITU-R S.2261 [4] describe the technical and operational requirements for ESOMPs operating in Ka-band with GSO and NGSO satellites respectively.
-WRC-03 adopted technical, operational and regulatory provisions for Aeronautical Mobile Satellite Service (AMSS) systems and Earth Stations on-board Vessels (ESVs) to allow these systems to operate in FSS frequencies in the C- and Kubands.
+The ITU Reports ITU-R S.2223 [3], ITU-R S. 2357 [35] and ITU-R S.2261 [4] describe the technical and operational requirements for ESOMPs operating in Ka-band with GSO and NGSO satellites respectively.
+WRC-03 adopted technical, operational and regulatory provisions for Aeronautical Mobile Satellite Service (AMSS) systems and Earth Stations on-board Vessels (ESVs) to allow these systems to operate in FSS frequencies in the C- and Ku-bands.
 Since 2003, numerous networks have been operating successfully under these provisions.
-The ESOMPs for GSO networks and NGSO systems in the Ka-band are similar to those mobile earth stations, like ESVs operating in the C- and Kubands.
+The ESOMPs for GSO networks and NGSO systems in the Ka-band are similar to those mobile earth stations, like ESVs operating in the C- and Ku-bands.

 This Report examines the operation of ESOMPs with NGSO satellite systems in the Ka-band frequencies and identifies the necessary technical and regulatory conditions to offer protection to other satellite or terrestrial services sharing the same frequency bands.
-Such technical and regulatory conditions may be used by the CEPT as the basis for a regulatory approach to be included in an ECC Decision.
+Such technical and regulatory conditions may be used by the CEPT as the basis for a regulatory approach to be included in ECC Decision (15)04 [32].

 The ECC Report 184 [1] on GSO ESOMPs, which identified the technical and operational requirements for Ka-band GSO ESOMPs, including the criteria for the protection of other services, provided the basis for preparation of the ECC Decision (13)01 [5] on GSO ESOMPs titled "the harmonised use, free circulation and exemption from individual licensing of Earth Stations On Mobile Platforms (ESOMPs) within the frequency bands 17.3-20.2 GHz and 27.5-30.0 GHz".
-The criteria used for the protection of other services from Ka-band GSO ESOMPs have been considered as directly applicable for the protection of same services from Ka-band NGSO ESOMPs, and therefore used in this Report.
+ECC Decision (13)01 has been revised in 2018 to also take into account the electromagnetic compatibility studies between satellite terminals and aircraft avionics in ECC Report 272 [36].